§ 501 Use of public road or bridge by railway.

 § 525 Maintenance of clear zones within rights-of-way.

-(a) The Department is authorized to maintain clear zones within the rights-of-way under its jurisdiction.
+(a) The Department is authorized to maintain clear zones within the rights-of-way under its jurisdiction in the unincorporated areas of the State.
 In maintaining these clear zones, the Department shall have the immediate authority to remove artificial obstructions placed therein, including, but not limited to, nonofficial signs, poles, mailboxes not placed in conformance with Departmental regulation, or other hazards to safe passage.
 In removing artificial obstructions, the Department shall attempt to determine the owner of the obstruction and provide written notice and an opportunity for the owner to recover the obstruction after its removal.
 The Department shall also have the immediate authority to remove or trim vegetation growing within these rights-of-way.

 (b) As used in this chapter, the term "clear zone" has the following meanings: